 Recolour old linen, pillows, clothes and more with our fabric dye, clothes dye, and rit dye at Spotlight!
-Explore our collection of fabric dye online now!
+Explore our collection of fabric dye today!

 Can I buy fabric dyes at Spotlight?

 Yes, you can.
 You can buy fabric dyes here to colour or re-colour garments and other fabrics, as well as a number of markers, crayons and spray to create colourful images on T-shirts, banners and lots of other items.
 The range also includes complete dye kits, and if you have need of products to remove colours that have run or stained your fabrics, you will find those here as well.